Athens Photo World 2024

 Third Prize: Five Hundred euros (500 euros)

-For 2024, the jury will be made up of photographers Michalis Karagiannis, Pepi Loulakaki and Orestis Panagiotou.
+For 2024 the committee is staffed by the photographers Michalis Karagiannis, Pepi Loulakaki and Orestis Panagiotou.

-Participation in the Athens Photo World Award contest is free of charge.
+Participation in the competition for the Athens Photo World Award is free.

-The three finalists for the Athens Photo World 2024 Award are as follows, in alphabetical order:
+The three finalists for the Athens Photo World 2024 Award are, in alphabetical order:

 Petros Giannakouris